TimeSheet for Outlook

-Time and Expense Reporting in Outlook
+Time and Expense Reporting using Outlook Appointment or Task

 - Prepare timesheets in Outlook calendar or task and record expenses on projects